Go-live checklist

 Verify webhook events

-Webhooks are the most robust and efficient way of keeping your backend in sync with Nexi Checkout.
-It is robust against various runtime failures (network failures and other temporary processing failures) and efficient since it avoids polling Nexi Checkout for state changes.
+Webhooks are the most robust and efficient way of keeping your backend in sync with Checkout.
+It is robust against various runtime failures (network failures and other temporary processing failures) and efficient since it avoids polling Checkout for state changes.

 Make sure that you receive the payment events that are relevant for your webshop.
 More information about webhooks can be found at the following pages: